sanchitasingh4050/Passw_manager_website/README.md

-This is a passwaord manager website to manange and access your credentials whenever you want.<br>
+This is a password manager website to manange and access your credentials whenever you want.<br>
 Author: Sanchita Singh <br>
 To explore the functionality of this website, please 'sign up' to create an account and then use your credentials to 'log in'. <br>
 You can input login credentials for multiple websites. <br>